TDH-SSI-Hub/wiNBS/README.md

 `nbs_field_get()` and also passed as a parameter in order to speed up the function. `nbs_field_get()` will return the current value, if any, for a given field.
-This function only works from the ‘View Investigation’ page, not the ‘Edit Investigation’ page, althought this functionality may be added later.
+This function only works from the ‘View Investigation’ page, not the ‘Edit Investigation’ page, although this functionality may be added later.

 To edit an investigation, you can use `nbs_investigation_edit()` to